nmbr-7/Network_manager-CLI/README.md

 # Network_manager-CLI
-A more user friendly nmcli for connecting to a wireless networks
+A more user friendly nmcli for connecting to wireless networks

 ## [Dependencies]